jake-billings/edu-csci2421/hw2/readme.txt

  I implement a simple set of unit tests to validate the functionality of my solution in main.cpp.

+ I implement validation in the ">>" set operator by separately parsing each string word of each line that the operator reads.
+If there is an error parsing the string, then the operator function throws a runtime_exception.
+A unit test and invalid text file verifies this functionality.

  Outline of main.cpp
  ===================
   - describe(), assertInt() - Simple Test Suite Functions